steven-joruk/qoi/README.md

 ## To do

-- Add errors and make integer casts more strict to prevent overflows
+- Make integer casts more strict to prevent overflows
 - More tests
 - Fuzzing
-- Replace unsafe without reducing performance
 - Maybe make it generic over `Write+Seek` and the number of channels.
 - Examples